What You’ll Learn

 There’s a Lot Wrong with this code

-Let’s take a look at the problems with this code:
+Let’s take a look at the problems with the code we’ve written so far:

 It’s Getting Busy